2008 Sark general election

 General elections were held in Sark on 10 December 2008, the first elections on the island.

-Fifty-seven candidates (12% of the eligible electors) stood for 28 seats in the Chief Pleas.
-The elected members in the new Chief Pleas were titled Conseillers and replaced the mixed system of elected People's Deputies and ex-officio Tenants in the outgoing Chief Pleas.
-The President of the Chief Pleas continued to be the Seneschal, whose term was extended from three years to for-life.
+Fifty-seven candidates (12% of the 474 eligible electors) stood for 28 seats in the Chief Pleas.
+The elected members in the new Chief Pleas were titled Conseillers and replaced the mixed system of elected People's Deputies and ex officio Tenants in the outgoing Chief Pleas.
+The President of the Chief Pleas continued to be the Seneschal, whose term was extended from three years to life.
 The Conseillers elected in 2008 served either four or two-year terms.
 14 Conseillers elected for two-year terms served until the 2010 election, held in December 2010; while the remainder served four years terms, thus achieving a rolling election cycle.
 The selection of which Conseillers elected in 2008 were to serve a two-year term or a four-year term was determined by random ballot.

 A recount took place on 11 December due to the closeness of the votes for the 28th seat.

 Background

-On 16 January and 21 February 2008, the Chief Pleas approved a law which introduces a 30-member chamber, with 28 elected members and two unelected members.
+On 16 January and 21 February 2008, the Chief Pleas approved a law which introduced a 30-member chamber, with 28 elected members and two unelected members.
 On 9 April 2008 the Privy Council approved the Sark law reforms, and the new chamber convened for the first time on 21 January 2009.